Website updated on

 I taught myself to swim within 2 weeks of moving to Saltburn-by-sea as we arrived at the height of summer.
 Dave and I spent most of the summer in the sea as I remember, going down to the beach on a morning and only returning home at tea-time.
 In those days there was never any thoughts of danger or people wanting to harm you as there seems to be everywhere nowadays.
 No sun cream was needed in those days - man hadn't quite destroyed the planet as he's trying so hard to do now.
 I always remember our science teacher a Mr. Saunders, if I remember correct, saying that if we didn't stop using aerosols we would destroy the ozone layer within 50 yrs, how right he was and that was back in the very early 60's.
 Goes to show, it was known back then but nothing was done.

 One great memory I do have, is of the Miniature Railway that the holiday makers used to ride on, through the woods up to the Valley Gardens.
-We used to stick a line of 'Caps using Chewing Gum', (the noisy little things we used to put in 'Cap Guns', they came in little rolls) on the line and when the train went over them it sounded like the Valentine Days Massacre all over again.
+We used to stick a line of 'Caps' using chewing gum, (the noisy little things we used to put in 'Cap Guns', they came in little rolls) on the line and when the train went over them it sounded like the Valentine Days Massacre all over again.
 Frightened the holiday makers to bits.
 The train driver (Jimmy his name was), always stopped and tried to chase and find us hiding in the undergrowth but never did.
 There was a metal linked fence set back from the railway line and we had bent one small section up, just enough to crawl through.
-We would then stand there taughting him through the fence, with him reaching through trying to grab us.
+We would then stand there taunting him through the fence, with him reaching through trying to grab us.

-The passengers would be laughing their heads off watching him running about screaming about what he would do to us if he caugjht us.
+The passengers would be laughing their heads off watching him running about screaming about what he would do to us if he caught us.
 Probably about 11 at the time and nowadays of course, kids wouldn't know what 'caps' were.
 We used to do that regularly over the summer holidays from school.
 Still smile thinking about that!

 Ended up working on the railway and the canoes down there when I was about 14, free rides of course.
 Jimmy was still there but of course never knew about our past goings-on.